 There are a couple of complaints about Michael Force on the RipoffReport although they are not related to Digital Altitude it does give you some background to the founder of this program.

-Most of the programs Michael has been involved with are programs that I would call scams or borderline scams.
+Most of the programs Michael has been involved with are programs that I would call borderline scams.
 So can we have confidence in Digital Altitude?